official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 404

-The Report of the Iraq Inquiryto Sir Michael Jay and senior colleagues offering his views on the direction of policy on Iraq.33
+to Sir Michael Jay and senior colleagues offering his views on the direction of policy on Iraq.[^33]

 105. Mr Sawers began: